bhaveshsingh0206/react-insta-clone/README.md

 ### About

-Instagram CLone is a React.js Web Application created for the sole purpose of learning.
+Instagram Clone is a React.js Web Application created for the sole purpose of learning.

 #### [View the application live](https://insta-clone-6e4ba.web.app/login)